 - Step 3: Connect Your Devices — From thermostats and light bulbs to slow cookers and security cameras, a huge selection of compatible devices is out there.
 After the initial setup process, you will be able to enjoy hands-free convenience throughout the house.

-Now that you have your technology in place, protect it with a home warranty plan from Pivotal Home Solutions.
+Now that you have your technology in place, protect it with a home warranty plan from Oncourse Home Solutions.
 We offer an extensive range of programs that can help you repair or replace key appliances, electronics and other systems in the event of an electrical surge or even regular wear and tear.
 We can provide peace of mind and keep you from having to pay so much out of pocket in the event of an emergency — your repair or replacement may even be covered completely by your plan.
 To learn more about what coverage we have to offer in your area, enter your ZIP code on our website, or get in touch with us today.